HarshitaNahata/stock-analysis-agents/README.md

-# 🧠 Multi-Agent Stock Analysis System using Google ADK
+# 🧠 Multi-Agent Stock Analysis System

 This project is a modular multi-agent system built to answer stock-related queries using Google ADK and Alpha Vantage API.